ScopeLift/governance-rollback/README.md

 The architecture follows established patterns from OpenZeppelin Governor, ensuring consistency and familiarity for developers and auditors.
 The modular design allows for future enhancements while maintaining the core security model.

-**[Governance Upgrade Impact Analysis](docs/GOVERNANCE_UPGRADE_IMPACT.md)** - Detailed analysis of how the governance upgrade affects existing proposals at different lifecycle stages
+**[Compound Governance Upgrade Impact Analysis](docs/COMPOUND_GOVERNANCE_UPGRADE_IMPACT.md)** - Detailed analysis of how the governance upgrade affects existing proposals at different lifecycle stages

 ## Development